marutilai/Katalyst/README.md

 ## Features

-- Automatic project state persistence: Katalyst saves your project state (such as chat history) to `.katalyst_state.json` in your project directory after every command.
+- Automatic conversation persistence: Katalyst saves your conversation history to a SQLite database in `.katalyst/checkpoints.db`, allowing you to resume conversations across sessions.
+Use `/new` to start fresh.

 - Modular Node-Based Architecture: Built on a robust DAG (Directed Acyclic Graph) structure that enables flexible and extensible workflows.
 The system uses a two-level agent structure with an outer planning loop and inner ReAct (Reason-Act) cycles.